 10 minutes walk from Quadrilatero della Moda

-Finally, by the end of the first of our 2 days in Milan, we made it to Duomo!
-Needless to say, this is the heart of Milan where tourists flock to take a picture with hundreds of impudent pigeons flying around.
+No trip to Milan is complete without visiting Duomo Milan Cathedral.
+Needless to say, this is the heart of the city where tourists flock to take a picture with hundreds of impudent pigeons.
 The construction of the cathedral took almost six hundred years, and it is considered the largest church in Italy (and the fourth largest in the world).

 Here, you have to do two things (at the minimum): get inside Duomo and then go up to its rooftop.
 Entering the cathedral is free of charge, unless you want to skip the line (that’s what I did).
 You can book skip-the-line tickets at the official website.